 The security of encryption depends on the length of the key and the cryptosystem used.
 A previous TechBeacon article explained the difference between quantum computers and classical computers, and described two quantum algorithms that will affect the security of cryptosystems.

 Shor’s algorithm will be able to crack PKC systems like RSA and Diffie-Hellman; Grover’s will reduce the security of symmetric cryptosystems like the Advanced Encryption Standard (AES), but not as drastically.
-Table 1 compares the security of both classical computers and quantum computers provided by AES and RSA.

 AES-128 and RSA-2048 both provide adequate security against classical attacks, but not against quantum attacks.
 Doubling the AES key length to 256 results in an acceptable 128 bits of security, while increasing the RSA key by more than a factor of 7.5 has little effect against quantum attacks.